Anishinaabe Arts Initiative Council

 My name is Lori Dakota.
 I’m an enrolled member of the white earth band of Ojibwe

 I’ve been beading for many years.
 I started to learn in grade school and pretty much self taught.
 I love learning new techniques and patterns while beading.
 I’m a grandmother of three beautiful grandchildren that I enjoy completely.
-I grew up in Minneapolis and moved to white earth at 20 when I was a new mom.
+I grew up in Minneapolis and moved to White Earth at 20 when I was a new mom.
 I have one daughter that I was blessed with.
 Art has always been a huge part of my childhood and it’s still a big factor in my life today.
 I like to use bright, colorful colors that make my work stand out.
 Besides beadwork I’ve also done water painting, leather work and some sewing projects that I love.
-I was honored to be part of the Arts council and I will continue my journey in this area as long as possible.
+I was honored to be part of the Arts council, and I will continue my journey in this area as long as possible.

 AAI Meeting Schedule